5/8/2025

 Analyst, Bank of America

 Yes, thank you so much.
 And thanks for all the color around tariffs.
 It's super helpful.
 I was wondering if you could help us think through your comment, Brian, on the second half impact of 20 to 30 million per quarter in Q3 and Q4.
-How much of that is related to straight production cuts versus potentially outgrowth trends?
-And maybe you can just help us think through those moving pieces as you think about the total revenue impact in the second half.
+How much of that is related to straight production cuts versus potentially you know, outgrow trends, and maybe you can just help us think through those moving pieces as you think about the total revenue impact in the second half.

 speaker